galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_aplcms/tutorial.md

 > ### {% icon question %} Questions
 >
 > 1. Are there any numerical intervals available for the input parameters?
-> 2. Can the data be filtered also on retention time axis?
+> 2. Can the data be filtered also on the retention time axis?
 >
 > > ### {% icon solution %} Solution
 > >
 > > 1.
-All input parameters are instrument-specific, therefore we cannot provide recommended intervals for the values.
+All input parameters are instrument-specific.
+Therefore we cannot provide recommended intervals for the values.
 > > 2.
-Indeed, for this purpose, `Minimal elution time` parameter can be used.
+Indeed, for this purpose, the `Minimal elution time` parameter can be used.
 > >
 > {: .solution}
 >